 Like Sovran, Flint is an excellent protectant and should be used in this manner.
 Flint provides good control of apple scab and powdery mildew but is only moderately effective against cedar apple rust and is weak against quince rust.
 Flint also provides excellent control of sooty blotch and flyspeck and good control of black rot bitter rot.
-Gem is the formulation registered for control of stone fruit diseases such as cherry leaf spot, scab, and mildew on stone fruits
+Gem is the formulation registered for control of stone fruit diseases such as cherry leaf spot, scab, and mildew on stone fruits fungicide with good control against brown rot.

-Trifloxystrobin + Tebuconazole (Adament) is a new fungicide that is registered for use on both pome fruits and stone fruits.
-Trifloxystrobin is in the strobilurin fungicide group and is the same active ingredient in Flint, whereas tebuconazole is a sterol-inhibitor fungicide with good control against brown rot.
 Adament can control against apple scab, and is also labeled for control of powdery mildew, cedar apple rust, flyspeck and sooty blotch, and white and bitter rot.
 Adament can also control of brown rot blossom blight and fruit rot in stone fruit and is also labeled for controlling jacket rot, mildew, anthracnose, cherry leaf spot, along with several other diseases on stone fruit.
 To limit resistance development, Adament or another fungicide from FRAC groups 11 or 3 should not be applied for more than two consecutive applications.